 - Always cite specific file names when referencing Project Files

-Step 4: Verify Instructions are not truncated
+Step 4: Verify the instructions weren’t truncated or de-weighted

 In a Project chat, ask:

-"Print your Project Instructions verbatim from the first line
+"Print your Project instructions verbatim from the first line

 to the last.
 Do not summarize."